For many women, libido tends to be highest around ovulation, typically mid-cycle, when hormonal changes can increase sexual desire and attraction.

 Can Tracking Ovulation Help Determine When Libido Is Highest In The Cycle?

-Yes, tracking ovulation through methods like basal body temperature, ovulation predictor kits, or cervical mucus changes can help pinpoint when libido is highest, as sexual desire often intensifies just before or during ovulation.
+Yes, tracking ovulation through methods such as basal body temperature, ovulation predictor kits, or cervical mucus changes can help you identify when your libido tends to peak.
+This is especially useful because real cycles do not always match the textbook 28-day pattern.

 What Behavioral Changes Occur When Libido Is Highest In The Cycle?